 2. Required on wood units/optional on clad units: Install a rigid head flash at the head jamb.
 Be sure to apply a bead of sealant along the back sides of both vertical and horizontal surfaces of the cap that come in contact with the door, door casing, and/or sheathing.
-See Figure 35.
+When an integral vinyl drip cap is installed, cut the vinyl drip off before using a rigid head flash.
+See Figure 41.